These easy vegan blueberry scones are crispy, buttery scones with a moist, soft crumb filled with juicy blueberries and

 - Baking powder

 - Soy milk – I highly recommend soy milk rather than almond milk for soft scones.
 Almond milk, oat milk, or coconut milk are great options, but the dough would be slightly dryer with these non-dairy milk options.

 - Ground cinnamon – optional but delicious.

-- Frozen blueberries – you can also use fresh blueberries by I found them more difficult to knead into the batter.
+- Frozen blueberries – you can also use fresh blueberries but I found them more difficult to knead into the batter.
 They burst easily as the dough is rough.

 Cutting the butter into the flour